 The availability of DPL is a driver of overall home mortgage production, particularly among lower-income and more targeted borrowers.
-DPL has been our most effective tool for serving households of color and indigenous communities.
+DPL has been our most effective tool for households of color.

 For the Program Assessment period of October 1, 2017 - September 30, 2018, we reported: